-Despite not achieving the continental part of the program, the first expedition was deemed a success with the government granting ANARE a permanent footing.
-ANARE embraced the activities of both government and non-government bodies in Antarctica with a central focus on scientific research including:
+Despite not achieving the continental part of the program, the first expedition was deemed a success.
+The government granted ANARE a permanent footing.
+ANARE embraced the activities of both government and non-government bodies in Antarctica with a central focus on scientific research.

-- Non-government organisations, including Australian universities and other research institutions, as well as, foreign research organisations.
+Non-government organisations included Australian universities and other research institutions, as well as, foreign research organisations.